 , Bangalore-C K Road

-Mangalore SRS Travels is the chief port city of the Indian state of Karnataka.
+Mangalore SRS Travels and Logistics Private Limited is the chief port city of the Indian state of Karnataka.
 Bound by the Arabian Sea and the Western Ghat mountain ranges, Mangalore is the administrative headquarters of the Dakshina Kannada (formerly South Canara) district in south western Karnataka.

 The places can be seen in Mangalore is

 Mangaladevi Temple, Carstreet Venkataramana Temple, Kudroli Gokarnanatha, Kadri Manjunatheswara, Urwa Marigudi, Sharavu Ganapathi Temple, Kateel Durgaparameshwari, St. Aloysious Chapel, Milagres Church.